SmartTokenLabs/TokenScript/doc/design_paper.md

 ### The client side can't integrate a web that is not designed to integrate

-[^pda]

-[^pda]: Surprisingly, even the technology that was created to fill the role of a personal assistant, the Smart Phone, still failed for the same reasons: the efforts from client side alone can't integrate a Web that is not designed to integrate. **It made the problem even worse, as copy-pasting becomes an even bigger trouble when you use a Smart Phone.**
+Surprisingly, even the technology that was created to fill the role of a personal assistant, the Smart Phone, still failed for the same reasons: the efforts from client side alone can't integrate a Web that is not designed to integrate. **It made the problem even worse, as copy-pasting becomes an even bigger trouble when you use a Smart Phone.**

 **The truth is: Not the client, but t**he infrastructure has to support integration.
 A smartphone is modelled like a dial-up Internet connection, with each app representing a website.
 The users still need to figure out which computer (app) to talk to before entering the conversation, and still copies information around as he swaps apps around.
 It's not possible, for example, to ask your smartphone to sum up all the money one may access by his online banking apps.